 Christian initiation is accomplished by means of the sacraments which establish the foundations of Christian life.
 The faithful born anew by Baptism are strengthened by Confirmation and are then nourished by the Eucharist.
 Read more about the Sacraments of Christian Initiation.

 This is the first of the Sacraments of Initiation, without which no other sacrament can be validly received.
 Our old self of sin dies and is buried with Christ in order that we may live a new risen life of grace as a member of His Church.
 Baptism washes away Original Sin and any past personal sins, it gives the character of an adopted child of God and member of Christ’s Mystical Body, and it plants the seeds of Eternal Life.

-Parishioners who have a child, under the age of seven, should fill out an infant Baptism request form one or two months before due date, if possible.
-Please fill out the form below and turn it in to Prince of Peace Office.
-The Sponsor of Form needs to be filled out at the Parish of the Sponsor.
+Parishioners or individuals who live within our Canonical Boundaries, who have a child under the age of seven, should fill out an infant Baptism request form one or two months before due date, if possible.

 Child Baptism (Age 7+)